luiscielak/sqdesignlabs/_pages/case-study-pmi-disciplined-agile-pwa.md

 ![Additional Feedback](https://user-images.githubusercontent.com/349454/192349329-4bf84808-8d11-4846-b880-99a8fe149c87.jpg)

 Additional feedback focused around:
 - language
 - tone
 - messaging

 ### Discovery Workshop Insights

+- User flows are confusing and cumbersome
+- Decision makers do not know what they are deciding on
+- Coaches are not motivated to preach Agile

 ![Discovery workshop insights](https://user-images.githubusercontent.com/349454/192349349-d39fed0b-541f-4a2c-8183-699c95d3fc41.jpg)

 We also identified that the lack of conversion is contributed by confusing and cumbersome purchasing flows.